Robinlovelace/dd-paper/README.md

 -   the proportion of *all* trips that are made for a given distance
     band: *f*(*d*) = *T*\_*d**b*/*T*
--   the proportion of trips *within a given distance band* made by a particular trip type (e.g. walking): \\newline *f*(*d*) = *T**w**a**l**k*\_*d**b*/*T*\_*d**b*
+-   the proportion of trips *within a given distance band* made by a particular trip type (e.g. walking):

-Of these definitions the second is the most generalisable, being a proportion ($0 \\\\geq p \\\\leq 1$) that tends to zero with increasing distance for any mode of transport.
-The third definition of *dd* also estimates a proportion with the same constraints, but is less
+    *f*(*d*) = *T**w**a**l**k*\_*d**b*/*T*\_*d**b*

-generalisable: the result will not always tend to zero (the proportion of trips by air travel, for example, will tend to one for large trip distances).
+Of these definitions the second is the most generalisable, being a proportion (0 ≥ *p* ≤ 1) that tends to zero with increasing distance for any mode of transport.
+The third definition of *dd* also estimates a proportion with the same constraints, but is less generalisable: the result will not always tend to zero (the proportion of trips by air travel, for example, will tend to one for large trip distances).
 The first and simplest definition is the least generalisable as it is highly dependent on the total amount of travel.

 # Functional forms of distance decay